-An important member of the Office of Student Affairs team is a Student Care Manager.
-The Student Care Manager is available to assist students with internal and external resources to help promote improved social, emotional and physical wellbeing to improve overall educational and professional success.
+An important member of the Office of Student Affairs team is the Student Care Manager.
+The Student Care Manager is available to assist students with internal and external resources to help promote improved social, emotional, and physical well-being and to improve overall educational and professional success.
 For more information, contact the Office of Student Affairs.